Shawn Daivari

-Dara Shawn Daivari (دارا داوری) (born April 30, 1984) is an Iranian-American professional wrestler better known by the ring name Shawn Daivari.
-He is currently signed to WWE as a producer.
+Dara Shawn Daivari (دارا داوری) (born April 30, 1984) is an American retired professional wrestler better known by the ring name Shawn Daivari.
+He is signed to WWE as a producer.
 He is also known for his time in Total Nonstop Action Wrestling where he is a former TNA X Division Champion and has also made appearances in Ring of Honor and Lucha Underground.

 Daivari along with fellow wrestlers Ken Anderson, brother Ariya Daivari, Molly Holly, and Arik Cannon operate a wrestling school called The Academy: School of Professional Wrestling in Minneapolis, Minnesota.

 Professional wrestling career

-Early career
+Early career (1999–2004)

 Daivari grew up admiring Mick Foley and Bret Hart.
 His childhood hero was Shawn Michaels.
 He participated in his first professional wrestling match at age 15.
 He started his career in the upper midwest independent scene.
 He is known for representing Iran for international title matches.

 On October 19, 1998, Daivari appeared on Nitro as a fan being interviewed by Mike Tenay.

 He appeared on the February 26, 2003, episode of Explosion and wrestled a tag team match against Mike Sanders and Glenn Gilberti with Ken Anderson.
 He also appeared on the October 5, 2003, episode of Sunday Night Heat as Shawn Daivari, losing his match against Tommy Dreamer.
 He also made four appearances for independent promotion Ring of Honor (ROH) between April and July 2004.